olegteteriatnik/library.master/tests/e2e/playwright/README.md

 - The Testomatio ID **must appear at the beginning of the test title**, without brackets:
     - ✅ `test('@T12345 Description', () => {})`
     - ❌ `test('[@T12345] Description', () => {})` (won’t be recognized)

+### Artifacts & Screenshots

+- If a test **fails on CI**, Playwright captures a screenshot (and optional trace).
+- These artifacts are **automatically uploaded to an S3 bucket**.
+- Testomatio fetches them and attaches to the corresponding test in the report.

+> ✅ Screenshots are only uploaded when `CI=true` — local runs don’t publish anything.